-Aquatic therapy is a quantum leap forward in rehabilitation.
+The aquatic therapy offered at our Boynton Beach location is a quantum leap forward in rehabilitation.
 At Mote Wellness and Rehab, aquatic therapy is administered in a specially designed, technologically advanced pool and compliments traditional, land based physical therapy programs.
 Aquatic therapy or pool therapy consists of an exercise program that is performed in the water.
 Treatment is provided only by only licensed physical therapists and physical therapist assistants trained and certified in aquatic therapy and water safety.
 It is a beneficial form of therapy that is useful for a variety of medical conditions.
 Aquatic therapy uses the physical properties of water to assist in patient healing and exercise performance.

 One benefit of aquatic therapy is the buoyancy provided by the water.
 While submerged in water, buoyancy assists in supporting the weight of the patient.
 This decreases the amount of weight bearing which reduces the force of stress placed on the joints.
 This aspect of aquatic therapy is especially useful for patients that have recently undergone surgery to the shoulder, back, hip, knees or ankles, have severe arthritis, healing fractured bones, are fall risk or who are overweight.
 By decreasing the amount of joint stress it is easier and less painful to perform exercises.